HP Voyager Programs

 DET_A

-– Determinant of A
+– Determinant of real A or magnitude of determinant of complex A

 Keystrokes | Key Codes | Stack Contents | Comments | ||